augment-solutions/augbench/roi_scripts/README.md

 - PRs/MRs created per week and merged per week
 - Average comments per PR/MR
 - Average time to merge (hours and days)
+- Average time to first comment (hours) - GitHub only
+- Average time from first comment to follow-up commit (hours) - GitHub only
+- Number of unique contributors including reviewers and developers - GitHub only
 - Side-by-side comparison with % change

 ## Prerequisites